Russia fires rockets at Ukraine, renews 'dirty bomb' claims

 A 73-year-old woman spends her days in her home, cooking and washing, and every evening around 6 p.m. heads underground to a small makeshift sleeping area in a basement with several members of her family.
 She has been doing that every night since the war began in late February.

-"My nervous system can't cope with it," said, sitting in her makeshift bedroom.
+'My nervous system can't cope with it,' she said, sitting in her makeshift bedroom.

 In the shelter, she and her family members count the blasts they hear and then check their phones to learn where they hit.